stillwater-sc/universal/README.md

 This _ieee_ command is very handy to quickly determine how your development environment represents (truncates) a specific value.

-The specific commands _float_, _double_, and _longdouble_ focus on float, double, and long double representations respectively.
+The specific commands _single_, _double_, and _longdouble_ focus on float, double, and long double representations respectively.

 There is also a command _posit_ to help you visualize and compare the posit component fields for a given value, for example: